browserpad/browserpad/README.md

     * TODO: contact @tabatkins and @bytex64 to investigate this further and get to the bottom of it (although maybe this may be irrelevant if we abandon the Data URI concept, not to mention it is definitely not small anymore;
-      but it may still be nice to have the origins of browserpad documented).
+      but it may still be nice to have the origins of Browserpad documented).
 * Online plaintext editors (closed-source):
     * [mytextarea.com](http://mytextarea.com)
     * [editpad.org](http://editpad.org)